By Jan Velinger

 The American space program, says Halousek, eventually gained the advantage with Program Apollo (which followed Gemini and Mercury).
 The first crewed flight within the program was Apollo 7 in October 1968.
 Apollo 8, the first crewed spacecraft to go beyond low Earth orbit and reach the Moon, orbit the moon and return home, was in December the same year.

-The space program had also pushed ahead despite earlier setback and tragedy: the deaths of astronauts Virgil I. Gus Grisson, Edward H. White III, and Robert B. Chaffee, the crew of Apollo 1.
+The space program had also pushed ahead despite earlier setback and tragedy: the deaths of astronauts Gus Grissom, Edward White, and Roger B. Chaffee, the crew of Apollo 1.
 They died when a flashfire broke out in their capsule in 1967 during a pre-flight test.
 The tragedy underlined the enormous danger of space flight – a grim reminder that despite the best planning anything could still go wrong at any moment.
 US President Richard M. Nixon secretly had two versions of a speech prepared for the Apollo 11 mission in the event that Neil Armstrong and Buzz Aldrin ended up stranded on the Moon’s surface left to die.
 There is always danger when it comes to manned space flight, Milan Halousek says: risk can be managed or reduced but never 100 percent.

 “The Saturn V rocket plus the capsule had some five million parts so even if things are minimised and reduced to the absolute maximum, the chances of something going wrong with fatal results is still fairly high.
-And of course there were mistakes, there were failures, Apollo 1 and later Apollo 13 (which lost its central engine).
+And of course there were mistakes, there were failures, Apollo 1 and later Apollo 13 (which suffered an explosion in the service module).

 “Luckily, at the most important moment, in July of 1969, the Americans avoided catastrophe.
 But things COULD have gone wrong: had the motor failed on the lift-off from the Moon’s surface when they had no backup engine, Armstrong and Aldrin would have died.”